keixjk/cipher/README.md

 # 5. Run the code.
 # 6. It will ask for a plaintext and keyword.
 # 7. Press Enter after inputting text.
-# 8. The ciphertext will be displaayed.
+# 8. The ciphertext will be displayed.